West Midlands Bus route 11

-West Midlands bus route 11, also known as the Birmingham Outer Circle, is a 27 mi route that circumnavigates Birmingham via the A4040 apart from a small deviation via the B4182 and A4030 in Bearwood.
-It is mainly operated by National Express West Midlands with a few journeys operated by Discount Travel Solutions.
-It operates in both clockwise and anti-clockwise directions as routes 11C and 11A, however since July 2021 the service was split so 11A buses would terminate at Perry Barr and then return as an 11C to Acocks Green, with 11C buses terminating at Erdington, returning as a 11A service to Acocks Green.
+West Midlands Bus route 11, also known as the Birmingham Outer Circle, is a 27 mi route that circumnavigates Birmingham via the A4040 apart from a small deviation via the B4182 and A4030 in Bearwood.
+It is operated by National Express West Midlands.
+It operated in both clockwise and anti-clockwise directions as routes 11C and 11A, however since July 2021 the service was split so 11A buses would terminate at Perry Barr and then return as an 11C to Acocks Green, with 11C buses terminating at Erdington, returning as a 11A service to Acocks Green.

-The route is operated by National Express West Midlands.
 Since bus deregulation in 1986, several companies have competed on sections of this route.
-Falcon Travel, Serverse Travel, Birmingham Motor Traction, AM PM Travel, Joe's Travel, GRS Travel and Sunny Travel have traversed the entire route.
+Falcon Travel, Serverse Travel, Birmingham Motor Traction, AM PM Travel, Joe's Travel, GRS Travel and Discount Travel Solutions have traversed the entire route.